bigmikeowuor/bigmikeowuor/README.md

 ### Hi I am Michael... 👋

-## I build and consult on a few software projects for Superior Software Solutions
+## I build and consult on a few projects for Superior Software Solutions

 - 🔭 I’m currently working on Vue.js, Google Cloud Run and Firebase content.
 - 🌱 I’m currently learning REST APIs, testing using Jest and design using HTML and CSS.